-You might not have come right out and asked, but this is still a very reasonable question.
+You might not have come right out and asked, but this is still a very reasonable question, “What is Homeschool?”.
 Especially when you’re just getting started on the magnificent journey.
 You’re likely to ask it again at some point after you’ve been homeschooling for a while.
 Or you might ask it when you start to think you might have made the wrong decision.
 Because those days will come!
 Spoiler alert: as wonderful as the process is, it’s not all peaches and cream, no matter how much we’d like it to be.

 The truth is, answering this question is a bit more complex than a simple sentence.
 But, it’s important to answer it, just the same.
 You’ve got questions, and I really want to help you answer them!
 Sure, I could set aside the meat and potatoes and give you all desert, but you deserve a ‘square meal’; all the ‘nourishment’ you can get as you start this journey.
 It really helps.

 I want to start by telling you what homeschooling is NOT.
 Because even in my own experience with homeschooling, I had placed unrealistic expectations on myself and my child.
 That did nothing but frustrate us both.
 This doesn’t just put you behind schedule (which isn’t always a bad thing, by the way), but it can make you doubt the entire process.